-Jeremiah Jones in his ninth season of his second coaching stint at Newberry after a successful playing career at linebacker for the Indians in the 1990s and experiencing success in both coaching and the private sector.
+Jeremiah Jones completed his ninth season of his second coaching stint at Newberry in 2017 after a successful playing career at linebacker for the Indians in the 1990s and experiencing success in both coaching and the private sector.

 Newberry won the 2016 South Atlantic Conference championship with the help of an inside linebacker corps menored by Jones.
 Sophomore Joe Blue was named first team all-SAC after finishing second in the conference with a team-high 91 tackles and leading the league with 60 solo stops.
 Blue finished the year with seven tackles for loss, two sacks, a forced fumble, a recovery, an interception, and four passes defended.
 Fellow inside linebacker Anfernee Moffett capped the Carson-Newman game with a fumble recovery in the end zone.

 The inside linebackers were part of a defense that finished the year ranked 10th in Division II in passing defense, giving up 166.6 yards per game.
 Newberry also attained top-25 national rankings in passing efficiency defense (21st - 108.88), scoring defense (22nd - 20.1 points per game), total defense (23rd - 316.1 yards per game), and sacks per game (25th - 2.92).

 Apollo Stretch was a three-time all-SAC honoree in 2010-12 and was named an All-American by BSN in 2011.
 He ended his career sixth on Newberry's all-time tackles list with 324 career stops, three spots and 43 tackles ahead of Jones, and finished second in solo tackles with 224.

 In 2009, Josh Williams set the conference’s mark for most tackles in a single game during the 2009 campaign with 17 stops in the game at Carson-Newman.